tdmuftuoglu/streamflow-shap-horizon/README.md

 If this code or data is used in published work, please cite the associated manuscript (reference to be updated upon acceptance):

 ```
-Muftuoglu, T. D. (2025).
+Muftuoglu, T. D. (2026).
 When does a streamflow forecast stop being a forecast?
 A SHAP-based framework for detecting predictability horizon collapse across
-contrasting Polish catchments.
-Journal of Hydrology.
-[Under review]
+contrasting Polish catchments
 ```

 ---